-The Department of University Human Resources (UHR) Office of Employee Benefits is now accepting tuition remission forms for Summer sessions I and II 2017.
+The Department of University Human Resources (UHR) Office of Employee Benefits is accepting tuition remission forms for the Winter term and Spring semester 2018.

 Employee Tuition Remission

-Faculty and staff employees must submit the electronic or paper Tuition Remission Request Form for themselves, as well as their spouses and dependents.
-Employees must have an active, approved appointment in PHR with a start date no later than May 29, 2017 for Summer Session I and July 10, 2017 for Summer Session II in order for the employee to be eligible for tuition remission.
+Faculty and staff employees must continue to submit the electronic or paper Tuition Remission Request Form for themselves, as well as their spouses and dependents.
+Employees must have an active, approved appointment in PHR with a start date no later than January 2, 2018 for Winter term and January 22, 2018 for Spring semester in order for the employee to be eligible for tuition remission.

 - Regular Status Part-Time Employees (50% or more): Credit hours are prorated according to FTE.

-The approved form(s) must be submitted through the TR-Elf electronic form system to the designated departmental TR-Elf approver by June 5, 2017 for Summer session I and July 17, 2017 for Summer session II.
+The approved form(s) must be submitted through the TR-Elf electronic form system to the designated departmental TR-Elf approver by January 8, 2018 for Winter and February 19, 2018 for Spring.
 Forms received after the deadline will not be processed.

 Spouse/Dependent Children Tuition Remission

-- Eligible spouse and dependent children will be entitled to 8 total credit hours for Summer sessions I and II 2017, combined, with respect to the guidelines below.
+Eligible spouse and dependent children will be entitled to 4 credits for Winter and an unlimited credit total for Spring 2018 with respect to the guidelines below.